3 Check your knowledge quiz

 EFTPOS stands for Electronic Funds Transfer at Point of Sale.
 When a customer wishes to pay using EFTPOS, there are some basic steps that should be followed.

-Drag and drop the steps into the correct order.
+Drag and drop into the correct order.

 Financial Terms